tushar1999sharma/Outing-Guide/readme.md

 * Check In form will be submitted and validated using the Post method of request.

 * Email and Sms will be sent through flask-mail and Twilio services.

-*  `{baseURL}/checkout`

-* If the Host is logged in, then this will redirect to `/home`.

-* Check Out form will be rendered using the GET method of request.

-* Check Out form will be submitted and validated using the Post method of request.

-* Email and Sms will be sent through flask-mail and Twilio services.